 Green on the outside and yellow-orange on the inside, this squash roasts up beautifully.
 Similar to butternut squash, delicata, and kabocha in texture.
 With that slightly sweet, caramelized taste we’ve come to know and love about roasted squash.

 Acorn squash is second only to delicata as one of THE easiest winter squashes to work with.
+And this one is well-suited to making ahead of time or for meal prep.

 Acorn squash’s smaller size makes it far easier to cut than butternut squash, and with this method you don’t have to peel it before roasting.